Applying for Big Game Hunts in New Mexico

 The last three digits are the hunt number.

-The online application process is fairly simple, and can eliminate many of the common errors made on paper applications.
+The online application process is fairly simple, and can eliminate many common errors.

-Applicants must first purchase a Game Hunting or Game Hunting and Fishing license before they can proceed to the application process.
+Applicants for big-game draw licenses must first purchase a nonrefundable Game Hunting or Game Hunting and Fishing license with a Habitat Management and Access Validation (age 18 and older only for HMAV) before they can proceed to the application process.
 Several additional options will be available depending on eligibility.
-See “Additional Stamp/Validation Options above.”
+See “Additional Stamp/Validation Options” in the “Important!” tab.

 No license fees will be charged if you are successful for a turkey, bear, sandhill crane, pheasant or waterfowl draw permit.
 Successful applicants for these species must purchase the appropriate license.